Washington’s NFL team unveils new name as Commanders

-The new name unveiled Wednesday comes 18 months after the once-storied franchise dropped its old moniker following decades of criticism that it was offensive to Native Americans and under fresh pressure from sponsors.
+The NFL team announced its new name on Wednesday, 18 months after fresh pressure from sponsors helped persuade the once-storied franchise to drop its old moniker following decades of criticism that it was offensive to Native Americans.
 The organization committed to avoiding Native American imagery in its rebrand after being called the Washington Football Team the past two seasons.

-Washington joins Major League Baseball’s Cleveland Guardians among North American major professional sports teams abandoning names linked to Native Americans.
-The NFL’s Kansas City Chiefs, NHL’s Chicago Blackhawks and baseball’s Atlanta Braves have said they are not planning to make a similar change.
+Washington is the latest American major professional team to abandon its name linked to Native Americans, and it was considered one of the most egregious.

+Suzan Shown Harjo, who is Cheyenne and Hodulgee Muscogee, called the change ”an amazing and a giant step in the maturation of America.”
+The 76-year-old Harjo has been advocating for sports teams to drop Native imagery and mascots since the 1960s.

+President Joe Biden welcomed the name change by posting a picture on Twitter of Commander, his recently acquired German shepherd puppy, in front of the White House.

+”I suppose there’s room for two Commanders in this town,” Biden wrote.

-From 1932 until two seasons ago, Washington had used the name Redskins — which offended Native Americans and others.
+Starting in 1933 in Boston until two seasons ago, the team used the name Redskins – which offended Native Americans and others.

+”Redskins” is the worst name that Native Americans can be called in the English language, according to Harjo.
+She said the word hearkens to a time when bounties were paid for the scalps of Native Americans.

+While thousands of high schools, colleges and professional sports organizations have dropped Native imagery and mascots, she estimated about 1,000 remain.

 As the Commanders, Washington keeps the same burgundy and gold colors that were around for the three Super Bowl championships in the 1980s and early ’90s glory days.
 It follows the desire of team president Jason Wright and coach Ron Rivera for the new name to have a connection to the U.S. military.